sujal-dev/print-syntax-in-python/README.md

 # print-syntax-in-python
-this tutorial file will show you how you can print anything using python
+1.This tutorial file will show you how you can print anything using python 2.There are three types of objects in Python string, integer and float all were printed in this tutorial